he City Watch

 The history of the Watch is closely tied to the overall history of Phlan

-since the Watch serves as the core of the city militia in times of war.
+since the Watch used to serve as the core of the city militia in times of war until 1381.
 There is

 a proud tradition kept from better times that is reflected in some external